 The Final Four at Hokitika Golf Club

 After playing the last 4 holes with the wind, and checking the map once more, 15 turned us around and took us into the teeth of the wind.
 With no water that we found, the 318-yard par 4 is mysteriously named Creek.
 Menekse sunk a 15-footer to make four, while I missed my 10-footer high and had to settle for bogey five.

 Ridge is the fantastic 180-yard par 3 seventeenth.
 Once again with the strong downwind, I hit a 7-iron two clubs long and left of the green!
 Only 2 over par for the day, I was determined to grind out a par.
 Leaving my chip shot about 6-feet short, I took a good look at the putt and rolled it in for three.
 The thrill of the chase was alive!

-Home, the straight away short par 5 eighteenth begs you to absolutely rip a tee shot, which is what I did.
+Home, the straightaway short par 5 eighteenth begs you to absolutely rip a tee shot, which is what I did.
 Over-swinging, I pushed it right, into the middle of the fifteenth fairway.
 Menekse meanwhile continued her string of well-played holes with another solid tee shot finding the middle of the fairway.
 With only an 8-iron into Home, I frustratingly made par.

-Even in tougher elements, we both played better coming in then we did going out.
+Even in tougher elements, we both played better coming in than we did going out.
 Menekse played the final four holes 4 over par and shot an impressive 49 on the back.
 Hokitika Golf Club is scary for a player like me that tends to pull the ball.
 Safety can be found in pushing the ball as most holes had fairways right, but trouble left.